coccus1991/open-id-client-serverless/README.md

 <img height="1500" src="./docs/images/open-id-client-serverless.jpg">

 ## Installation
-Deploy the lambda on us-east-1, configure the environment variables and then set the Lambda@Edge on **Viewer request event** on the route which has to be secured.
+Deploy the lambda on us-east-1, configure the environment variables and then set the Lambda@Edge on **Origin request event** on the route which has to be secured.

 ## Environment variables
+The environment variables have to be setup as custom header in the origin section of cloud front, and the headers necessaries are:
 * CLIENT_ID - client id
 * CLIENT_SECRET - client secret
 * DOMAIN - root domain of the application